SBTCVM/SBTCVM-Gen2-9/textdocs/mdhelp/programs.md

 components.
 Though many TROM programs lack need for it, and so use stnpcom.py or g2asm.py directly.
 Note: the "xas" xas command runs XAS scripts.

 It also features an interactive mode with some extra commands.
+Just run `xas.py` with no arguments, in a terminal.

+### g2asm.py: [XAS command: asm]
+SBTCVM's assembler.
+Not only does it act as SBTCVM's lowest level language, i t also acts as a target for other programming languages, like SSTNPL.
+Helps to have a grasp of balanced ternary and how lower level programming works.

+### stnpcom.py: [XAS command: stnp]
+The SSTNPL compiler.
+While not as efficient as the assembler, SSTNPL is a powerful, static language.

+Containing a more familiar variable system, a (static sized) 2-axis table (array) interface, iterators, several conditional comparisons and operations, and a myraid of IO macros, and other powerful features.

+Includes a module system with proper "module.var" namespace separation.
+When used, the SSTNPL compiler will automatically run the assembler for you.

 ### diskedit.py: [XAS command: diskedit]
 disk edit & build utility for SBTCVM's disk image format. can generate disk images from *.diskmap files.

-### stnpcom.py: [XAS command: stnp]
-the SSTNPL compiler.
-This is the ideal way to learn balanced ternary math, along with a bit of programing too.
-Ideal for beginners. for more serious algorithms, you may find the assembler better suited.
-When used, the SSTNPL compiler will automatically run the assembler for you.

 ### romdump.py: [XAS command: dump]
 An advanced debug tool. works with TROMS and VDI disk files.